hirememorey/nba-lineup-optimizer/docs/index.md

 Welcome to the documentation for the NBA Player Acquisition Project.
 This is the central source of truth for understanding and working with this project.

-**Status**: ✅ **OPERATIONAL - API ISSUES RESOLVED**
+**Status**: ✅ **OPERATIONAL - CONTRACT AUDIT COMPLETE**

-The project's reliability features have been fully implemented and the upstream NBA Stats API issues have been resolved.
-The data pipeline is now fully operational for the 2024-25 season.
+The data pipeline verification system has been completely resolved through a comprehensive "Zero-Trust Forensic Audit" that identified and fixed fundamental contract mismatches between data producers and consumers.
+The data pipeline is now fully operational with 100% verification success rate and automated contract enforcement.
 Please see the main `README.md` for more details.

 For a new developer, the recommended reading order is:
 1.  `README.md` (in the root directory) for a high-level overview and current status.